raspberrypilearning/lego-plotter/en/step_3.md

 ## Building the plotter

 Nowadays when data is collected from a sensor, it is typically uploaded to an online dashboard.
 However this requires a reliable connection to the Internet which may not always be available if your sensor is located in a hut half way up a volcano or out on your school playing field.
-One solution is to record the data directly onto a very long roll of paper and this was a technique you may have seen in eartyhquake disaster movies where a [seismometer](https://en.wikipedia.org/wiki/Seismometer) is used to show the impending tremors.
+One solution is to record the data directly onto a very long roll of paper and this was a technique you may have seen in earthquake disaster movies where a [seismometer](https://en.wikipedia.org/wiki/Seismometer) is used to show the impending tremors.

 The design of such devices is quite simple: one motor is used to move the paper across the pen (the x-axis) while another at right angles to the first, moves the pen up and down in response to the changing data (y-axis).